kongpop113/react-native-template/README.md

 React Native Starting Template to be run on Expo XDE

-The staring template integrate redux and pages can be routed using redux
+The most basic staring template that integrates redux and react navigation.
+Pages can be routed using redux

 It includes the following packages:
     "axios": "^0.16.2",